 The hardest thing to do this time of year is to limit the amount of fresh produce I buy to what we can actually eat in a week.
 There is nothing worse than buying a gorgeous bunch of arugula only to discover it at the bottom of my crisper a week later.
 It does take some planning.
 One way is to create a meal plan before going and make a list of necessary ingredients.
 Another way is to see what looks the best at the market, buy it and then create meals (that is usually my plan of action).
 It is always good to have a couple “clean out the fridge” recipes.
 Mine include lasagna, soup, stuffed peppers or zucchini, rice casseroles and pasta primaveras.
 Whenever I make lasagna my husband declares it the best and I always tell him to enjoy it because it will never be the same again!

 Since farmers markets have become more and more popular I am sure there is one near you.
 If you are in Rochester here is a link to a map that shows where they are and their hours.
 After I get home I try to wash everything before I put it away so it is ready to use when I am ready to cook.
 (Never wash mushrooms or fragile fruit until just before eating them.
 Unless you like soggy food).
 The easiest way is to fill your (clean) sink with lukewarm water and a cup of white vinegar.
-Put the fruits and vegetables in, let sit for ten minutes, rinse, dry marketthoroughly and store properly (see Don't Refrigerate That!).
+Put the fruits and vegetables in, let sit for ten minutes, rinse, dry thoroughly and store properly (see Don't Refrigerate That!).
 Here is a picture of some things I buy at the market.
 I could have included onions, beans, herbs, leafy greens, peas, bread, olive oil, dried herbs and spices, honey, berries, eggs, cheese, flowers, garlic, leeks and coffee beans!
 Usually for a lower price than at the super market.
 If you are not in the habit of going to a farmers market, check one out!
 Get to know the farmers and vendors and then create something yummy for dinner!

 Here is a recipe for black bean soup that you can buy the veggies for or use up what you have in the fridge.
 It is on the spicy side, but you can control the heat by adding less chipotle pepper and adobo sauce.
 Or, if you prefer no heat, use a roasted red pepper with a little olive oil to blend.